grafana/plugin-tools/docusaurus/docs/tutorials/build-an-app-plugin.md

 :::note

-If you choose to have a backend for your app plugin you must run `mage -v` before starting Grafana with docker.
+If you choose to have a backend for your app plugin, you must run `mage -v` before starting Grafana with Docker.

 :::